ilielucianno/office-network-infrastructure/setup-guides/01-hardware-setup.md

 ## Step 6: Position the WiFi Access Point

-The Ubiquiti UniFi 6 Plus should be placed in a central location for optimal coverage.
+The Ubiquiti UniFi 6 Plus placed in a central location for optimal coverage.

 **Mounting Options:**
-- Ceiling mount (recommended)
+- Ceiling mount (my setup)
-- Wall mount
-- Desk placement

 **Connection:**
 - Ethernet cable from AP to **Backbone Switch Port 3**